-10.1.
-Tournament records including tournament regulations, entry lists of athletes and coaches and tournament draw sheets must be preserved and:
+- 10.1.
+Tournament records including tournament regulations, entry lists of athletes and coaches and tournament draw sheets must be preserved and: - 10.2.

-- 10.2.
 All records of Nationally "A" sanctioned events must be communicated to Judo Canada within 48 hours of the event. - 10.3.
-All records of Provincial Events should be kept at the office of the PSO for 3 (three) years, and made available to Judo Canada upon request.
+All records of Provincial Events B and C sanctioned, should be kept at the office of the PSO for 3 (three) years, and made available to Judo Canada upon request.